artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 Grading
-: 70% Homework Assignments
+: * 70% Homework Assignments
-: 30% Exams and Quizzes
+* 30% Exams and Quizzes
+	* 10% for weekly quizzes (equally weighted)
+	* 10% for midterm 1
+	* 10% for midterm 2
-: Up to 3-5% in Optional Extra Credit
+* Up to 3-5% in Optional Extra Credit
 : The course is not curved.
 Your overall score is computed as _0.3 * exam score + 0.7 * homework score_.
 All homeworks are equally weighted.
 Here is  how letter grades are assigned based on your overall score:
 : | Score	| Grade   |
 |-------|---------|